There are 2 methods to do this -

 Simply go to HOME>Open>Table, and change the file type to Excel or Access.
 Make sure to not tick the Create copy in MapInfo format option.

 The downside of this method is the browser attribute data will be read only in MapInfo.
-You can create points from the coordinate data in the table, but when these are moved in the map, or values changed, or new rows added, you will need to use Discover>Update Coordinates to sync the browser and map coordinates and points.
+You can create points from the coordinate data in the table, but when these are moved in the map, or values changed, or new rows added, you will need to use Spatial>Create>Create Point (make sure to tick Overwrite points) to sync the browser and map coordinates and points.

-Also the file will be locked, so yo will need to close the file in MapInfo to edit it in Excel/Access, or overwrite it with a new copy.
+Also the file will be locked, so you will need to close the file in MapInfo to edit it in Excel/Access, or overwrite it with a new copy.

 If you receive an update file, you can simply copy and paste over the existing Access/Excel file with the same name.
 Note that structural changes such as adding/removing fields or changing field names are not supported by this method and will require a new tab file to be created by repeated Home>open table.